zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

   > **TIP**
   > Make sure you run all commands in the beaglebone's terminal in your browser from the Cloud9 IDE.
 Do not do this from your regular terminal on your computer.

-  > Make sure to checkout step-0 with `git checkout -f step-0` to get started with a blank project
+  > You can optionally follow along without copying this recipe's code by stepping through this repos git history.
+Run `git checkout -f step-0` to get started down that path, otherwise just follow along.

 {::comment }
 ###Share your internet connection